What is nephrotic syndrome?

 What causes nephrotic syndrome?

-There are tiny blood vessels in the kidneys that filter waste and extra water from the blood.
-When these filters are damaged, you get nephrotic syndrome.
+The kidneys have tiny blood vessels called glomeruli that filter waste and extra water from the blood.
+Healthy kidneys keep the right amount of protein in the blood.
 Protein helps move water from the tissues into the blood.
-Healthy kidneys keep the right amount of protein in the blood.
-Damaged kidneys let protein slip from the blood into the urine.
-Without enough protein in the blood, fluid builds up in the tissues.
-This can cause swelling.
+When the tiny filters are damaged, too much protein slips from the blood into the urine.
+As a result, fluid builds up in the tissues and causes swelling.

 What are the symptoms?